sanjaycal/ECE298A-6502-SKY/docs/info.md

                    ;    - Address High Byte (02) is at $0005.
                    ;    - After this, PC is $0006.

 $0006: EA          ; 4.
+NOP - The next instruction starts immediately at $0006.
-NOP - Halt execution by entering an infinite NOP loop.
+                   ;    Used here to halt execution by entering an infinite NOP loop.
 $0007: EA          ; ...
 ```

-This program correctly follows all guidelines: it starts with a `NOP` at `$0000` and avoids placing any code or data at an `xxFF` address.
+This program correctly follows all guidelines: it starts with a `NOP` at `$0000`, the machine code is laid out sequentially without gaps, and it avoids placing any code or data at an `xxFF` address.

 ## Errata